frodwith/node-init/README.markdown

 ### init.stop(pidfile, cb)

-Stop your service. cb will be called after the process is killed, and defaults to init.stopped.
+Sends your service TERM, INT, QUIT, in that order (with 2 second delays) and then KILL until the process is no longer running, then calls cb (defaults to init.stopped).
 If the process was running, cb's first argument will be true.

 ### init.status(pidfile, cb)